Peter Marren: Early life and career

 Marren grew up in a series of mostly rural locations in England, Germany and Singapore as the son of an officer in the RAF.
 His memoir of childhood, Where the Wild Thyme Blew, was published in 2016.
-He studied botany at Exeter University between 1969 and 1972, and conservation at University College London in 1972-73.
+He studied botany at the University of Exeter between 1969 and 1972, and conservation at University College London in 1972–73.
 From 1977 he worked for the Nature Conservancy Council (NCC - the forerunner of English Nature and Natural England) in Scotland as the local officer for the north-east region based in Aberdeen.
 In 1984 he returned to England as local officer for Oxfordshire and then as the NCC's author-editor based at its headquarters in Peterborough.
 Since 1992, he has been a professional naturalist, author, editor, and journalist.
 He is also a board director of Kemerton Conservation Trust, a nature conservation organization that works across Gloucestershire, Herefordshire, Worcestershire, and adjoining counties.